Cuphead: Reception

 Ben Kuchera of Polygon wrote that Cuphead was one of the five most interesting reveals at Microsoft's E3 2014 press conference, even though he knew little about the game apart from its aesthetic.
 He said it "stood out immediately" and that everyone in the website's press room viscerally reacted to the trailer.
 Cuphead won the IGN Best Xbox One game at E3 award in 2015, and "Best Indie Game" at the Gamescom 2015 Awards.
 It was nominated as "Best Independent Game" at the E3 2016 Game Critics Awards.

-Cuphead received "generally favorable" reviews, according to review aggregator Metacritic.
+Cuphead received "generally favorable" reviews, according to review aggregator website Metacritic.
 Its difficulty was noted by several media outlets.
 Destructoids Brett Makedonski welcomed the high difficulty, which he noted as "tough but fair".
 Based on "exhaustive" pattern recognition, he said it ultimately relied on muscle memory, rather than reaction.
 He thought structuring the game around boss battles was well executed, and that each boss encounter held "different and special and memorable" traits.
 Praising the 1930s aesthetics as cohesive, he found the jazz-based soundtrack to be "similarly fabulous".
 He said the "eight-direction firing radius" was "clunky and awkward".
 Though dying 188 times in his playthrough, Ray Carsillo at EGMNow was not frustrated by the difficulty, but rather was motivated to "dig my heels in deeper".
 He lauded the "gorgeous" hand-drawn visuals, surpassed only by the gameplay which goes "beyond pattern recognition".
 Peter Brown of GameSpot opined that combating enemies provided a considerably rewarding experience.
 He described the cartoon aesthetic as charming, infusing "color and expression", and a "true recreation" of hand-drawn cel animation.
 He relished the quick loading times which serve trial and error tactics.
 Though he saw "the fear of the unexpected" as part of Cuphead's thrill, he disparaged its failure to identify progress and capability.